liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input.md

 layout: "guide"
 order: 4
 ---

+<div class="page-description">A description of the different text input types, including usage and validation states.</div>

 ## Text Field

 A text field lets users enter data into the system to be processed.